You have done the work alone for too long.

 Use Wispr Flow.
 Speak this answer.

 The question is the audit.
 Honest.
-The architecture has to be honest.
-Operators sometimes claim coaching relationships that do not actually exist in the structural sense.
+Founders sometimes claim coaching relationships that do not actually exist in the structural sense.

 Coaching down is the same standard.
 A list of mentees with whom you grab coffee twice a year is not coaching.
 Real coaching is regular meetings, clear focus, accountability, structural support for the other person's development.